Rules & Regulations

 Payment of Disciplinary Fines

-52. The fines for various offenses are as listed below.
-These fines are to be paid directly to Bursar Operations, 125 Thomas Boyd Hall or online by paying your Billing Statement via myLSU.
+54. The fines for various offenses are as listed below.
+These fines are to be appealed or paid within fourteen (14) business days online through parking portal.
+For students, faculty/staff, if no action is taken within fourteen (14) business days, fines must be paid directly to Bursar Operations, 125 Thomas Boyd Hall or online by paying Billing Statement via myLSU or through faculty/staff payroll deduction.
+For non-affiliates, if payment is not received within sixty (60) business days, the account may be sent to collections.

-- Parking, stopping, or standing in a handicapped/disabled space without a handicapped/disabled license plate; parking at a handicapped/disabled ramp or at a curb cut: $325
+- Parking, stopping, or standing in an ADA (accessible parking) space without a handicap/disabled person license plate; parking at an ADA (accessible) ramp or at a curb cut: $325

 - Towable offense: $100

-- Unregistered ticket, vehicle parked on campus without a properly displayed permit: $100
+- Unregistered ticket, vehicle parked on campus without vehicle license plate number and state being registered with LSU Parking & Transportation Services: $100

 - Fire Lane/Hazardous Parking/Disobeying Officer/Using Lost, Stolen or Altered Permit: $72